 XPath Axes Cheatsheet

-Basic syntax tells you how to choose an element, and XPath axes tell you how to move around it.
-You can move around the DOM tree with axes by looking at how nodes are related to each other.
+XPath axes are keywords that select nodes by their relationship to the current node: parents, children, siblings, ancestors, and descendants.
+Basic syntax tells you how to choose an element, and axes tell you how to move around it.
 This is XPath’s superpower that CSS selectors just can’t match.
 If an element doesn’t have a unique ID or class, you can find it by looking at how it relates to a component that does.

 This is a complete list of the most common XPath axes used in web scraping: